sntsaac/weather_station/README.md

 ### 3. Establishing Wi-Fi Connectivity

-This step is fundamental to the "Internet" aspect of IoT.
+This step is to fulfill the "Internet" aspect of IoT.
 My Raspberry Pi Pico WH utilizes its **built-in Wi-Fi module** to connect to my local network.
 The `wifi_connect.connect_wifi()` function manages this process, securely using credentials (like SSID and password) stored separately from the main script.
-A robust Wi-Fi connection is absolutely essential for enabling any remote data transmission.
+A rgood Wi-Fi connection is essential for enabling any remote data transmission.
 I have in my own machine a class called "secrets.py", but this class is not submitted in this repository as it has my private credentials for my Adafruit account and my WiFi credentials.
 However, this is how the WiFi connection is created:

 ```python
 import network